3D Modeling (MODL) Courses

 - Transferable:CSU

-- Catalog Date:August 1, 2023
+- Catalog Date:January 1, 2025

 This course introduces students to visual content creation for social media using specialized mobile apps on smart phones and tablets.
-Students will learn to create photos and illustrations, edit static and motion graphics, and produce and publish marketing content for websites, social networking sites, and other online media.
+Students will learn to create photos and art, edit static and motion graphics, and produce and publish marketing content for websites, social networking sites, and other online media.
 Basic visual concepts are introduced and utilized to create professional imagery, design projects, and visual storytelling using mobile device techniques and tools.
-Students must have their own mobile device (smart phone or tablet) and access to an online app store.
+Students must have their own mobile device (smartphone or tablet) and access to an online app store.

 Upon completion of this course, the student will be able to: